mami-project/draft-kt-plus-protocol/draft-kt-plus-protocol.md

 - 0x00: reserved
 - 0x01: Path MTU accumulator.
 Two bytes of value containing the accumulated path MTU, measured in bytes, initialized to the sender's MTU by the sender.
 A PLUS-aware forwarding device on path receiving this value MUST fill the minimum of the recieved value and the MTU of the next hop into this field.
 - 0x02: Path state timeout accumulator.
-Two bytes of value.
-(Define how this works)
+Two bytes of value, unsigned 16-bit integer timeout in seconds, initialized to 65535 (max timeout).
+A PLUS-aware state-keeping device on path that will time out state MUST fill the minimum of the received value and its current timeout in seconds into this field.
 - 0x03: reserved
 - 0x04: reserved
 - 0x05: reserved